abh886/N-point-DFT/README.md

-Computation for Discrete Fourier Transform(DFT)using FFT function
-#Fourier transforms are useful in frequency spectrum analysis.
+Computation for Discrete Fourier Transform(DFT)using FFT function Fourier transforms are useful in frequency spectrum analysis.
-#DFT is used for finding frequency components of finite range signals.
+DFT is used for finding frequency components of finite range signals.
+Using scipy.fftpack, DFT can be obtained for any given signal.